CefasRepRes/forel_ule/README.md

 ## Methods

 This repository contains scripts and functions to map river plumes using OLCI Sentinel-3 satellite data.
 There are two main scripts:
-1. driver_main.py which calls the functions from 2. functions.py file.
-The majority of the functions used are open source based on numpy, rasterio and gdal libraries.
-However, we also use the arcpy library (ArcGIS Pro, Python 3) for clipping and resampling purposes.
-The following is the step by step method conducted:
+**driver_main.py** which calls the functions from the **functions.py file**.
+The majority of the functions used are open source, including numpy, rasterio and gdal libraries.
+However, we also use the arcpy library (ArcGIS Pro) for clipping and resampling purposes.
+The following is the step by step method:

 ![forel_ule_method_github](https://user-images.githubusercontent.com/23084713/149539666-53bc368c-3497-4ea8-bb26-529b219a1e4a.jpg)